 If you want your homepage to really serve your interests, make sure that you think about including:

 - A clear, custom menu pointing to your best content, pages, and blog categories.
-You’ll learn all about that in this section of Get Published.
+You’ll learn all about that in Get Published.

 - An arresting visual look, from header to custom colors and fonts.
 You’ll learn how to put those into action in Get Configured.